 It’s All About Dinos!

 Journey back in time to the land of the lost!
 Join Dr. Dino on a dinosaur expedition, and learn about his fascinating fossil collection!
-Embark on a prehistoric journey through Dinosaurs Come to Life, get creative with a dino-themed craft, and indulge in a Jurassic treat (while supplies last).
-Children 11 and under can also enter to win our Prehistoric Prize Pack.
-All this and more for the price of general admission!
+Embark on a prehistoric journey through Dinosaurs Come to Life, and take home a Jurassic souvenir (while supplies last).
+Children 11 and under can also enter to win our Prehistoric Prize Pack filled with goodies perfect for any dino-loving kiddo!

 Additional Event Information